AdCazzum/thatsokaifolks/README.md

    insert your ssh keys from the control panel when using a custom image, so you will need to set them in your `configuration.nix` or set a password.

-In this repo, there are some more things that are useful for the demo:
+In this repo, there are some more things that are useful for testing and demoing:

 1. a Telegram bot script that can be used to collect notifications via HTTP POST;
    to run it, register a bot using Botfather, get a key and run it using